iss4e/UW-Speed/README.md

 * Use `sudo systemctl disable nodered.service` to disable autostart on boot

 **IMPORTANT: do not use Epiphany (the default RPi browser) to access Node-RED GUI; use other browsers, such as Firefox**
-* Go to `localhost:1880` in your browser to access Node-RED editing GUI
+* Go to [localhost:1880](http://localhost:1880) in your browser to access Node-RED editor
+  * you will see that you have errors on the right side of the screen: follow the trace to enter your MySQL credentials and redeploy the flow; this should resolve the errors.
-* Go to `localhost:1880/ui` in your browser to access Node-RED dashboard GUI (if you have it set up, SPEED has one already)
+* Go to [localhost:1880/main](http://localhost:1880/main) in your browser to access SPEED client GUI
-* Go to `localhost:1880/main` in your browser to access client GUI (SPEED-specific)
+* Go to [localhost:1880/ui](http://localhost:1880/ui) in your browser to access Node-RED dashboard for monitoring

 *For more information on Node-RED go to the official [website](https://nodered.org/).*